This article covers new features we have developed to enhance the RFQ module.

 1. “Description” field – rich text editor added

-The text from the "Description" field can now be edited.
-Text editor allows you to perform common text formatting like: bold, italic, change size text, alignment of the text, insert numbered list or bullet list, change text colour, highlight and also add a link or insert an image.
+The text from the “Description” field can now be edited.
+The text editor allows you to perform common text formatting like: bold, italic, change the size of text, alignment of the text, insert the numbered list or bullet list, change text color, highlight, and also add a link or insert an image.

-You can now apply multiple filters when choosing suppliers that you need to add in your sourcing events.
-Also you can "Search" and "Group by" as needed.
+You can now apply multiple filters when choosing suppliers that you need to add to your sourcing events.
+Also, you can “Search” and “Group by” as needed.

 1. Items section – manage and create new items templates

-For all your RFQs and Forms, you can easily create now multiple items template.
+For all your RFQs and Forms, you can easily create new multiple items templates.
 Once you have several templates created, you can simply choose from the dropdown the one that fits best for your event.

-- Multiple types of fields available, like: date format, dropdown, checkbox, calculated formulas
+- Multiple types of fields are available, like: date format, dropdown, checkbox, calculated formulas

-- Option to choose either a field is visible to buyer and/or supplier
+- The option to choose either field is visible to the buyer and/or supplier

 - Option to allow only buyer or only supplier to edit a field